sbb-design-systems/lyne-components/docs/CICD.md

 - `NETLIFY_SITE_ID_DEPLOYMENTS`: app id of the netlify site (lyne-components-deployments)
 - `NPM_TOKEN`: npm access token to be able to publish to npm.
 CAUTION: this token needs to be namend exactly like this so that semantic-release plugin can use it.
 - `SLACK_WEBHOOK`: token to be able to post messages on slack.
+- `TRAVIS_TOKEN`: token to be able to talk to the travis api.

 ## Netlify configuration